 While the terms and conditions tells them about the terms that accompanies usage of the website.

-Now while these are not the only web pages you need on your website, depending on what you want to achieve with your website, you can have more or even a lesser number of pages, than the ones mentioned here.
+Now, while these are not the only web pages you need on a website, depending on what you want to achieve with your website, you can have more or even a lesser number of pages, than the ones mentioned here.

-One thing you’ll always want to consider while setting up your website is that certain pages are very important to the success of your website…
+One thing you must always consider while setting up your website is that certain pages are very important to the success of your website…

-Also for purposes of best practices and to create a great user experience, some pages must be put in place.
+Also, for purposes of best practices and to create a great user experience, some of these pages must be put in place on your website.